DELIVERING OUR MISSION

 As we built this strategy, we considered the benefits of forming an exclusive partnership with a member of the transportation ecosystem, like securing financing.
 However, we also recognized that this approach could hamper our ability to deliver the benefits of our technology broadly.
 And being able to do that for millions of people around the world is paramount.
 So instead of becoming captive to a single player, we built an independent platform we called the Aurora Driver.

-The Aurora Driver is not an engineering service or a supplied commodity, instead.
+The Aurora Driver is not an engineering service or a supplied commodity.
 Instead, it is the hardware, the software, and the data services that guide vehicles powered by it safely through the world.
-This Driver ties together the vehicles it powers with the people it serves, the transportation networks it supports, and the fleet maintenance apparatus it requires.
+This Driver ties together the vehicles it powers with the people it serves, the transportation networks it supports, and the fleet management apparatus it requires.

 When realized, the Aurora Driver will allow everyone on the platform to benefit from both the unique capabilities it draws from each partner, and the scale benefits it facilitates.
 Manufacturing components is a challenging business.
 So is designing and assembling vehicles, operating transportation networks, and deploying capital-intensive fleets.
 Fortunately, companies exist who have mastered each, and who — when brought together around a common platform — can do far more together than they can apart.
 Moreover, all Aurora-powered vehicles carry a common set of self-driving hardware and run the same self-driving software, allowing Aurora and its partners to benefit from the collective scale of all participants on the platform by reducing the cost of the hardware and allowing the software to learn from the combined experience of all vehicles on the platform.